ebrahimabdallah/Laravel-Up-Running/Chapter 18.md

 * **Spark**
-A Laravel tool that makes it easy to spin up a new subscriptionbased Saa
+A Laravel tool that makes it easy to spin up a new subscriptionbased Saa

-* **Telescope
+* **Telescope**
 A Laravel package for adding a debugging assistant to Laravel apps